vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-application.md

   assure your endorsers that you can be trusted with unsupervised upload access to the primary Archive.

-  * On your application discourse page, you will describe your areas of work.
+  * On your application Discourse page, describe your areas of work.
-    As a guideline, the DMB will expect to see that you have demonstrated competence in at least those areas.
+    As a guideline, the DMB expects to see that you have demonstrated competence in at least those areas.

 * At least some of your endorsers should be your (future) peers.
 If you are